JasonKeha/Python_Projects/Student Exams (EDA Python Project)/README.md

 # Students Exams (EDA Python Project)
-This is an EDA Python Project with Data relating to students exams.
+This is an EDA Python Project analyzing Data relating to students exams (exams.csv).
 The data was pulled from Kaggle.
 - original data link: https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams

 ### In this project I showcase my ability in:
 - The Pandas library
 - The Seaborn library